rhubarb414/react-portfolio/README.md

 xxx WHEN I am presented with the Contact section
 THEN I see a contact form with fields for a name, an email address, and a message

-WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required
+xxx WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required

 WHEN I enter text into the email address field